Perez-git/Perez-git/README.md

 ## Hi there 👋
+Im Sergio Perez, CS student @ VCU.

+Working on building skills to become a Software Developer!

+## Fun Facts:
+  - Ran a marathon
+  - I have one cat

 <!--
 **Perez-git/Perez-git** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.